-Over 80% of Arizona is arid or semi-arid, so it may be a surprise to learn that the state is actually home to over 4,000 native plants!
+Over 80% of Arizona is arid or semi-arid, so it may be a surprise to learn that the state is actually home to more than 4,000 native plants!
 Arizona is filled with various species of cacti, wildflowers, shrubs, and trees.
 So let’s dive right in and look at some of Arizona’s fantastic native plants!

 1. Saguaro (Carnegiea gigantea)